A head computed tomography (CT) scan uses many x-rays to create pictures of the head, including the skull, brain, eye sockets, and sinuses.

 What Abnormal Results Mean

 Abnormal results may be due to:

 - Abnormal blood vessels (arteriovenous malformation)

-- Bleeding (for example, chronic subdural hematoma or intracranial hemorrhage)
+- Bleeding (for example, subdural hematoma or bleeding in the brain tissue)

 - Bone infection

 - Brain damage due to injury

 - Brain tissue swelling or injury